 We want you to think thoroughly about the whole idea before getting a second job.
 The Au Pair should definitely check in advance whether the Host Parents are okay with this decision as it may have a negative effect on the Au Pair duties etc.

-If it is not about money, the Au Pair might think about helping some charity organisations or do some volunteer work because he/she can accept this second job without worrying about taxes and administrative organisation.
+If it is not about money, the Au Pair might think about helping some charity organisations or doing some volunteer work because he/she can accept this second job without worrying about taxes and administrative organisation.

 If you like to read more, we´ve also got a comprehensive page about what to do in your leisure time.